Library Space & Access

 |5.
 Is Inter-Library Loan/Document Delivery (ILLiad) Service still available?

-Our Inter-Library Loan service (ILLiad) is not available as most overseas libraries have closed access to their physical collection.
-Document Delivery Service (DDS) is still available but is very limited during this period.
+Our Inter-Library Loan service (ILLiad) and Document Deliver Service (DDS) is still limited as most overseas libraries have reduced access to their physical collection.
 For material that is available, an extended wait time is expected.

 Please email us at firstname.lastname@example.org if you have any queries.